postman-solutions-eng/aippealing-companies-template/README.md

 1. API documentation, and to check the available endpoints: http://localhost:3000/api-docs/.
 To
 2. Download the openapi.yaml document: http://localhost:3000/openapi.
-3. Every call to an endpoint that was defined in the openapi document will return a 200 and a list of all the parameters and objects that were sent in the request.
+3. Every call to an endpoint that was defined in the openapi.yaml document will return a 200 and a list of all the parameters and objects that were sent in the request.
 4. Endpoints that require security need to have security handlers configured before they can return a successful response.
 At this point they will return [ a response code of 401](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401).
 5. ##### At this stage the server does not support document body sent in xml format.